servedsmart/servedsmart.top/content/_index.en.md

 +++
-title = "Welcome to Served Smart!" date = '2025-04-08T11:14:34+02:00'
+title = "Welcome to an example website for a pizzeria by Served Smart!" date = '2025-04-08T11:14:34+02:00' description = "Well-established pizzeria.
+With tasty and affordable food, great staff, and a cozy environment!" summary = "Well-established pizzeria.
+With tasty and affordable food, great staff, and a cozy environment!"
-description = "Example websites for customers of Served Smart." summary = "Example websites for customers of Served Smart."
 # Categories are generally used for broader, top-level topics.
 categories = [
- 'digitization',
- 'business',
- 'home',
- 'website',
+ 'starter',
+ 'main course',
+ 'food',
+ 'product',
 ]
 # Tags are used for more specific, detailed topics.
 tags = [
- 'static website',
- 'website design',
+ 'bruschetta',
+ 'calzone',
+ 'garlic bread',
+ 'pizza',
+ 'spaghetti',
 ]
 [cascade]
 showReadingTime = false
 +++

+Well-established pizzeria.
+With tasty and affordable food, great staff, and a cozy environment!